 Note that adjusting the exposure will lock it in place and the camera will no longer adjust automatically during the eclipse.
 You’ll need to adjust it as necessary, or unlock exposure to go back to automatic mode.

 Once you’ve got everything set up, taking the photos is simple.
 Just tap the shutter button once to start taking photos, then tap it again after the eclipse has finished.

 You’ll see the shutter button repeatedly activate and count through the 3 second exposure as it takes photos, and you’ll see the photo counter at the top slowly increase.
 You’ll also hear the shutter firing – a beep means the next exposure has started, and the shutter noise means it’s finished taking a shot.

-Make sure you have no reminders or calendar appointments set during the eclipse too!
+- Make sure you have no reminders, calendar appointments etc set during the eclipse too!